marcelpetersen/mobil/_drafts/how-one-germany-company-got-its-groove-back-through-carpooling.md

 **Can you tell us a bit about how your partnership with Wunder Mobility came to fruition?**

 In our daily business, it’s very important for us to develop solutions in a collaborative way with our customers.
-That’s why we sat down with our clients to find out who could best serve our needs, and that’s how we landed on Wunder Mobility as our partner.
+That’s why we decided to sit down with our clients to find out who could best serve our needs, and that’s how we landed on Wunder Mobility as our partner.
 We had seen other Wunder solutions in action and were very impressed.

 **We heard something about the reserved parking system you were able to build with Wunder Carpool.
 How does that work?**